Make-School-Labs/React-Intro-Challenges/README.md

 # React-Intro-Challenges

 React Intro challenges starter project.

+- Fork this repo, edit the `index.html` to solve the challenge problems.
+- Push changes to your repo.
+- Check off the challenges you have completed [here](https://docs.google.com/a/makegameswith.us/spreadsheets/d/1Ndb_QlywnaIZQ7ML7JrpCQYUlGq-8GNfwJWh9DiU2zk/edit?usp=sharing)
+- Pair with another student if you get stuck.
+- Code review with instructor when you have completed all challenges.

 ## Challenges